yuulive/hdfg/README.md

-# Blinmaker 2.1.1
+# Qi 2.1.1

-Rust-based library for calculating amount of blins(pencakes) you can make using given amount of materials(eggs, milk, flour)
+Rust-based library for calculating amount of qiins(pencakes) you can make using given amount of materials(eggs, milk, flour)

 # Getting Started